philister16/offline-wallets/readme.md

 ## Usage

+Install the package locally or globally:

-`npm install offline-wallets`
+`npm install -g offline-wallets`

 To create a new wallet simply use `ofwl create`.

 You can "restore" a wallet from a 24 word seedphrase and passcode with `ofwl restore`.
 If your wallet didn't use a passphrase leave it blank.

+If you want to generate a random passphrase use `ofwl passphrase 12`.
+The number is optional and will default to 12.
+You can specify how many random bytes to generate.

 ## License